 The premise behind it is simple – students making mistakes is one of the most important tools we have when it comes to helping them learn.
 We want to expose their mistakes in class, because that is when they can learn something.
 My Favorite No is a great way to look at student mistakes without shame – it is a empowering thing to tell your class, “This is a really great mistake.”

-This video, from the Teaching Channel video collection, is short – only six minutes – and gives you a good sense of how My Favorite No works.
+This video is short – only six minutes – and gives you a good sense of how My Favorite No works.

 As you watch the video, here are a few questions to think about: